The full Spring Writes Literary Festival will be in November

 Reading from “Dwelling,” which is about houses, abandonment, and memory.

 Jen Tennant is an associate professor of Economics at Ithaca College.
 Her creative non-fiction has been published in Pleiades, The Smart Set, A VELVET GIANT, and Hoxie Gorge Review.
 She is also the Artistic Director of the Spring Writes Literary Festival this year.

 The full Spring Writes Literary Festival has been postponed to a November virtual event.
 Exact dates TBA.

-Click on Schedule to see the original line-up!
+Click on Event Schedule to see the original line-up!
 We hope to preserve as many of these events as possible to virtual.

 The Spring Writes Festival is a program of the Community Arts Partnership!

 If you love what we do, please contribute to our annual fund.